mozilla-services/socorro/e2e-tests/README.md

 ___Running tests using headless Firefox___

-NOTE: This instructions are for Linux os macOS only.
+NOTE: This instructions are for Linux and macOS only.

 To run the tests using a copy of Firefox that can be run in 'headless' mode (meaning with no UI), do the following: